papoita/lighthouse-web-notes/Week_17_React/interview_scheduler.md

 * In the src/components/__tests__/Button.test.js file remove the .skip from the five tests described.
 Run the tests to confirm that they all pass with npm test.

+# refactor code

+use library called Classnames to clean up code (already installed in node modules)
+* in  src/components/Button.js

+import classNames from classnames;